prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 **Storage requirements:**
 - Store samples at -80°C immediately after collection to prevent PTM degradation
-- Avoid freeze-thaw cycles which can lead to protein degradation and PTM loss
+- Avoid freeze-thaw cycles, which can lead to protein degradation and PTM loss
 - Process samples within 6 months of collection for optimal results
 - Use appropriate sample labeling and tracking systems for large studies